Master of Arts in Psychology, Behavior Analysis Specialization

-An understanding of the human mind
+An understanding of human behavior

-Areas of Specialization
+Area of Specialization

 Accredited by the Association for Behavior Analysis, training in behavior analysis at the University of Nevada, Reno is conducted via a junior-colleague model and includes supervised experience and instruction leading to the master's and/or doctoral degrees.
 The behavior analysis program focuses on the philosophies of behaviorism, the theory and methodology of behavior analysis, basic and applied research in human behavior, basic research in animal behavior, application of behavioral principles to organizational administration and consultation, instructional design and technology, parent and teacher training, and clinical populations, participatory governance and fiscal management.
 Admission materials are due Jan.
 1.